Neural Style Transfer: A Review: Abstract

 \section{Abstract}

-The seminal work of Gatys et al. demonstrated the power of Convolutional Neural Networks (CNN) in creating artistic imagery by separating and recombining image content and style.
-This process of using CNN to render a content image in different styles is referred to as Neural Style Transfer (NST).
+The seminal work of Gatys et al. demonstrated the power of Convolutional Neural Networks (CNNs) in creating artistic imagery by separating and recombining image content and style.
+This process of using CNNs to render a content image in different styles is referred to as Neural Style Transfer (NST).
 Since then, NST has become a trending topic both in academic literature and industrial applications.
 It is receiving increasing attention and a variety of approaches are proposed to either improve or extend the original NST algorithm.
-This review aims to provide an overview of the current progress towards NST, as well as discussing its various applications and open problems for future research.
+In this paper, we aim to provide a comprehensive overview of the current progress towards NST.
+We first propose a taxonomy of current algorithms in the field of NST.
+Then, we present several evaluation methods and compare different NST algorithms both qualitatively and quantitatively.
+The review concludes with a discussion of various applications of NST and open problems for future research.
 A list of papers discussed in this review, corresponding codes, pre-trained models and more comparison results are publicly available at: \url{https://github.com/ycjing/Neural-Style-Transfer-Papers}.